nicole-dwenger/cdsvisual-imagesearch/README.md

 ### 2. Data
 A zip file of the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/) called `flowers.zip` is in the `data` directory, and should be unzipped to run the script.
-If you wish to run the script on your own image files, they should have one of the following extensions (.jpg, .JPG, .jpeg, .JPEG, .png, .PNG), and the `--path` argument needs to be specified when running the script (see below).
+The script can also be run on a different set of images with the following extensions .jpg, .JPG, .jpeg, .JPEG, .png, .PNG,  by setting the —path argument (see below).

 ```bash
 # unzip files